-Maria Racoma, MBA Swiss School of Management GCC
+Maria Racoma, MBA | Site Director (GCC)

 Maria Racoma finished her Bachelor of Arts Majors in English and Mass Communication.
-After completing her degree, she immediately pursued her Master's Degree in Teaching (MAT).
+After completing her degree, she immediately pursued her Master of Arts in Teaching (MAT).
 Both degrees are from a premier university in the northern Philippines.
 Coming from a family of educators, Maria believes that education and perseverance are just a few possibilities to make life the most enjoyable.
 Before joining American Global Consulting, Maria assumed a wide array of experiences in campus media, teaching, and administrative functions in the Philippines and Bahrain.
-She is the Executive Director for American Global Consulting and, simultaneously, the In Residence Program Site Director of the Swiss School of Management- GCC site.
+She is the Executive Director for American Global Consulting and simultaneously, the In-Residence Program Site Director of the Swiss and, simultaneously, the In-Residence Program Site Director of the Swiss School of Management-GCC site.
 Maria is based in Bahrain with her husband and two children.